 - Experienced Digital Project Manager – Successfully lead multi-million dollar global projects in the banking industry.

-- President at TeamBuilder Search- Connecting digital marketing and emerging technology talent w/ the right organizations.
+President at TeamBuilder Search- Connecting digital marketing and emerging technology talent w/ the right organizations.

-- Work Samples
+4. Work Samples

-- Get Recommendations
+5. Get Endorsements and Recommendations

-- Think SEO
+6. Think SEO